Taxes reflect what citizens and businesses are willing to pay for their government and the services it provides.

 How is Virginia Doing?

 Tax burden measures the taxes collected by state and local governments as a percent of income earned by individuals and businesses in that state.
-According to the Tax Foundation, in 2010 Virginia had the 20th lowest tax burden in the country at 9.3 percent of income -- below the national average of 9.9 percent.
-[Eight other states, however, had a tax burden extremely close to Virginia's (ranging from 9.0 to 9.5 percent), so that small changes in the measure will translate into noticeable changes in rankings.]
-Alaska's tax burden was the lowest at 7.0 percent.
-Tennessee had a lower rate than Virginia at 7.7 percent.
-Maryland (10.2%) and North Carolina (9.9%) were higher than Virginia.
+According to the Tax Foundation, in 2012 Virginia had the 22nd lowest tax burden in the country at 9.3 percent of income and below the national average of 9.9 percent.
+[Twelve other states, however, had a tax burden extremely close to Virginia's (ranging from 9.0 to 9.5 percent), so that small changes in the measure will translate into noticeable changes in rankings.]
+Maryland (10.9%) and North Carolina (9.8%) had higher rates than Virginia, while Tennessee's was lower at 7.3 percent.
+Alaska's tax burden was the lowest in the country at 6.5 percent.

 A subset of the tax burden comes from corporate taxes.
 The Tax Foundation’s Corporate Tax Index Rank captures the business tax environment by including both the rate structure and the composition of the tax base.
-In the Foundation's index for 2012, Virginia was given the 6th best corporate tax index rank in the nation, placing it above its peers: Maryland ranked 14th, Tennessee 13th and North Carolina 29th.
-Wyoming, Nevada, and South Dakota, which have no general corporate tax at all, received the highest scores.
+In the Foundation's index for 2016, Virginia was given the 6th best corporate tax index rank in the nation, placing it above its peers: Maryland ranked 19th, Tennessee 18th and North Carolina 7th.
+Wyoming and South Dakota, which have no general corporate tax at all, received the highest scores.

 Virginia is notably business-friendly in other ways.
 According to a 2011 report done by the Council on State Taxation (COST) in partnership with the business analysis firm of Ernst & Young, Virginia ranked sixth nationally for the lowest tax burden on new investments -- which is a measure of business competitiveness that reflects the tax provisions and tax incentives put in place by state and local governments.

-In 2011, the average local per capita tax rate in Virginia was $1,748.
-The Northern region ($2,484) had the highest local per capita taxes, while the Southside ($829) and the Southwest ($934) had the lowest.
-The average 2011 tax burden in Virginia -- which is measured as local taxes collected relative to personal income -- was 3.78 percent.
-As is common in larger metropolitan areas with diverse demands for services, the Northern, Hampton Roads, and Central regions had the highest taxes as a percent of income; the Southside and Southwest regions had the lowest.
+The average 2014 tax burden in Virginia -- which is measured as local taxes collected relative to personal income -- was 3.7 percent.
+As is common in larger metropolitan areas with diverse demands for services, the Northern (4.0%) and Hampton Roads (3.7%) regions had the highest taxes as a percent of income (though interestingly, at 3.2%, the Central region was 4th lowest in the state).
+The Southwest and Southside regions had the lowest tax burdens at 2.7 and 3.0 percent, respectively.

 What Influences State and Local Taxes?